chc4/solar/README.md

 # progress

-it can build values, declare variables, do `if` statements, define cores, evaluate arms of cores, do simple changes, and call simple functions. it either emits llvm ir (run it like `lua src/main.lua && lli output.ll`) or does a dumb tree walking interpreter.
+it can build values, declare variables, do `if` statements, define cores, evaluate arms of cores, do simple changes, and call simple functions. it either emits llvm ir (run it like `lua src/main.lua --llvm && lli output.ll`) or does a dumb tree walking interpreter.

 todo is basically "add defered types, add type safety, add generic functions, add reference counting" and then hopefully i can evaluate factorials or whatever.